dylanarmstrong/nest/README.md

 Copy config.example.json to config.json and include your client token and device id.
 The [Nest API](https://developers.nest.com/guides/api/thermostat-guide) docs are pretty good about all the information you could possibly want for this.

 ### Usage
-`nest`               | reads temperature
+`nest`                Reads temperature

-`nest 72`            | sets temperature to 72
+`nest 72`             Sets temperature to 72

-`nest --mode cool 72`| sets mode to cool and temperature to 72
+`nest --mode cool 72` Sets mode to cool and temperature to 72

 ### Options
 `--help`               Show help

 `--mode string`        Accepts cool or heat, sets mode of thermostat

-`--temp number`        Temperature to set thermostat to
+`--temp number`        Temperature to set thermostat to, default option

-If no options provided, reads current temperature
+If no options provided, read current temperature.